 6. Cantaloupe Farm Tour at Lattin Farms

-Lattin Farms is most known for its cantaloupes, but you can also learn about the fertile Northern Nevada high desert.
-It’s also one few places in Nevada where you can pick-your-own produce.
+Lattin Farms is known for its cantaloupes, but you can also learn about the fertile Northern Nevada high desert.
+It’s also one of few places in Nevada where you can pick your own produce.

-Enjoy exhibits by regional artists or catch one of the intimate concerts held at this performing and visual arts venue.
-The art center was designed by Frederick DeLongchamps, a prominent Reno architect, and makes its home in the 1914 Oats Park School.
+Enjoy exhibits by regional artists or catch one of the intimate concerts held at this performing and visual arts venue in the 1914 Oats Park School.
+Frederick DeLongchamps, a prominent Reno architect, designed the art center.

 9. Churchill County Museum